 Outsourcing has already become the new normal, with many software companies having subsidiaries and offices in multiple countries around the world whether it be to support global clientele, to access expanded talent pools, or to reduce labor costs.

 Ascendix Technologies is a perfect example of this.
 We are a US-based software company that was once seeking a trustworthy partner to share our workload with.
-Here is our own software development outsourcing story that took us to five different IT outsourcing locations before we got the solution we were looking for.
+Here is our own software development outsourcing story that took us to seven different IT outsourcing locations before we got the solution we were looking for.

 Why Did We Decide to Outsource Our Software Development?